Newspaper Page Text

 constant study in both New York

-and Paris has given her the dis
+and Baris has given her the dis

 tinctive postion she has among the

-artists of -the concert stage of to
+artists of the concert stage of to

 Her program Friday night will